tbensky/selenium-peoplesoft/README.md

 ```

 As you can see, we tell the web-driver to wait 10 seconds until the webpage we're loading detects the HTML element we seek becoming visible.
 A bit of a failsafe in also
 included using the `try/except` construct.
-I found PS to be a strange and wildly erratic system in its responses.
-This version of `wait_for_by_id()` seem to work best and the `except` allows u to recover/continue a lengths input run in the case of some PS spasm.
+I found PS to be a strange and wildly erratic system in the timing of its responses.
+This version of `wait_for_by_id()` seem to work best and the `except` allows us to recover/continue a lengthy input run in the case of some PS spasm.

 You should be able to use this plan to log in to your enterprise, as needed.
-Don't forget to find your "login" button.
-Mine is clicked using
+Don't forget to find your "login" button you Selenium can "click it" to log in.
+Mine is clicked using:

 ```python
 elem = browser.find_element_by_name("_eventId_proceed")